 The Supreme Court has expressed its concern over unsatisfactory regulatory mechanism governing the advocates and observed in a case that there was an urgent need to review the provisions of the Advocates Act, 1961.
 The Law Commission of India, a body which looks into legal reforms, was asked to go into all relevant aspects relating to regulation of the legal profession and submit its report.
 The report submitted by the Law Commission, while advocating major changes to the legal profession, has drafted provisions relating to foreign lawyers.

-Law Commission of India’s Report – The in the case of Mahipal Singh Rana v.
+Law Commission of India’s Report – The recent judgment of the Supreme Court in the case of Mahipal Singh Rana v.
 State of UP, AIR 2016 SC 3302, directed the Law Commission of India (LCI) to revisit the provisions relating to regulation of disciplinary control over lawyers under the Advocates Act, 1961 (Act) and to recommend appropriate amendments so as to make the Act more comprehensive thereby facilitating Parliament to enact a law that would effectively empower the authorities for such effective regulation.
 The LCI thereafter invited all stakeholders including the Bar Council of India (BCI) to send suggestions/views on review of Act.
-After due deliberations the LCI recently released titled The Advocates Act, 1961 (Regulation of Legal Profession), to the Central Government for its consideration.
+After due deliberations the LCI recently released its latest report (no. 266) titled The Advocates Act, 1961 (Regulation of Legal Profession), to the Central Government for its consideration.
 The LCI has recommended a complete overhaul of the Act and to that effect has also prepared The Advocates (Amendment) Bill, 2017 which is placed at Annexure-III of the report.